Rock Art of Colorado Plateau, USA

 Photo: Creative Commons

-Through the centuries, the style of Fremont art evolved, possibly reflecting profound changes in their society.
-Early art known as the Barrier Canyon style featured corn stalks and “CarrotMen,” anthropomorphic forms with floating triangular bodies wearing mystical headdresses, revealing a reverence for agriculture and ritual.
-One such site, called the “Sun Dagger,” appears to use the play of light and shadow at the corner of an overhanging ledge as a planting calendar to record celestial events like solstices and equinoxes.
+Through the centuries, the style of Fremont art evolved, likely reflecting profound changes in their society.
+Early art, known as the Barrier Canyon style, featured corn stalks and “CarrotMen”—anthropomorphic figures with floating triangular bodies and mystical headdresses—revealing a reverence for agriculture and ritual.
+One such site, called the “Sun Dagger,” appears to use the play of light and shadow at the corner of an overhanging ledge as a planting calendar, recording celestial events like solstices and equinoxes.

 Video presentation